jakzal/zalas.eu/source/_posts/2012-07-15-run-behat-scenarios-and-functional-tests-from-symfony-bundle-in-isolation-of-project.markdown

 - Symfony2
 - testing
 - travis
+meta_keywords: Symfony,behat,functional,tests,isolation
+meta_description: When working on a reusable bundle it's beneficial to run its test suite in isolation of a project.
+This way the test suite is not dependent on project's configuration.
 ---

 When working on a reusable bundle it's beneficial to run its test suite in isolation of a project.
-This way test suite is not dependent on project's configuration or enabled bundles.
+This way the test suite is not dependent on project's configuration or enabled bundles.
 It is also much easier to run it on a continuos integration server like [Travis](http://travis-ci.org/).

 ## AppKernel and configuration